juanjocarin/juanjocarin.github.io/README.md

     TUTOR OF PHYSICS, DIFFERENTIAL AND INTEGRAL CALCULUS, AND DIGITAL ELECTRONIC CIRCUITS

     + Highest-rated professor in student surveys, in 4 of the 6 terms.

+2005
+Universidad Politécnica de Madrid
+M.S. in Telecommunication Engineering
+GPA: 3.03
+Focus Area: Radio communication systems (radar and mobile).
+Fellowship: First year at University, due to Honors obtained last year at high school.
+Skills

+•   Spanish (native speaker)
+•   R (advanced), Python, SQL, Matlab (proficient)
+•   Hadoop, MrJob (proficient), Spark, Storm (basic)
+•   Tableau, ggplot2 (proficient), D3.js (basic)
+•   SPSS (proficient), SAS, EViews, Demetra+ (basic)
+•   AWS S3, HDFS (proficient), Hive (basic)
+•   Hugin, Gephi, Neo4j, MapInfo, QGIS (basic)
+•   Git, Bash (proficient)

+Experience
+Jan.
+2016 – Mar.
+2016   Data Scientist
+Data Science    Conento Madrid, Spain (remotely)
+•   Designed and implemented the ETL pipeline for a predictive model of traffic on major roads in Eastern Spain (a project for the Spanish government)..
+Jun.
+2014 – Sep.
+2014   Researcher
+Data Science    Conento Madrid, Spain
+•   Designed an experiment for Google Spain (conducted in October 2014) to measure the impact of YouTube ads on the sales of a car manufacturer’s dealer network.
+Feb.
+2009 – Aug.
+2013   Head of Sales, Spain & Portugal – Test & Measurement department
+Management, Sales   Yokogawa    Madrid, Spain
+•   Increased revenue by 6.3%, gross profit by 4.2%, and operating income by 146%, and achieved a 30% ratio of new customers (3x growth), by entering new markets, improving customer training and service quality, and promoting less popular regions and product lines.
+•   Awarded with "100% sales" prize in 2010 and 2011.

+Juan Jose Carin
+Data Scientist

+Mountain View, CA 94041
+    650-336-4590    |   juanjose.carin@gmail.com
+    linkedin.com/in/juanjosecarin   |   juanjocarin.github.io

+Apr.
+2008 – Jan.
+2009   Sales Engineer – Test & Measurement department
+Sales   Yokogawa    Madrid, Spain
+•   Promoted to head of sales after 5 months leading the sales team.
+Sep.
+2004 – Mar.
+2008   Sales & Application Engineer
+Sales   Ayscom  Madrid, Spain
+•   Exceeded sales target every year from 2005 to 2007 (achieved 60% of the target in the first 3 months of 2008).
+Jul.
+2002 – Jun.
+2004   Tutor of Physics, Differential and Integral Calculus, and Digital Electronic Circuits Education   Academia Universitaria  Madrid, Spain
+•   Highest-rated professor in student surveys, in 4 of the 6 terms.
+•   Increased ratio of students passing the course by 25%.
+Projects    See juanjocarin.github.io for additional information 2016    SmartCam

+Capstone
+Python, OpenCV, TensorFlow, AWS (EC2, S3, DynamoDB)
+A scalable cloud-based video monitoring system with Raspberry Pis, that features motion detection, face counting, and image recognition.

+2015    Implementation of the Shortest Path and PageRank algorithms using the Wikipedia graph dataset

+Machine Learning at Scale
+MrJob, Python, AWS EC2, AWS S3
+Using a graph dataset of almost half a million nodes.
+2015    Forest cover type prediction

+Machine Learning
+Python, Scikit-Learn, Matplotlib

+A Kaggle competition: predictions of the predominant kind of tree cover, from strictly cartographic variables such as elevation and soil type, using random forests, SVMs, kNNs, Naïve Bayes, Gradient Descent, GMMs…
+2015    Redefining the job search process

+Storing and Retrieving Data
+Hadoop, Hive, Spark, Python, AWS EC2, Tableau
+A pipeline that combines data from Indeed API and the U.S. Census Bureau to select the best locations for data scientists based on the number of job postings, housing cost, etc.

+2015    A fresh perspective on Citi Bike

+Data Visualization and Communication
+Tableau, SQLite
+An interactive website to visualize NYC Citi Bike bicycle sharing service.
+2015    Investigating the effect of competition on the ability to solve arithmetic problems

+Field Experiments
+R

+A randomized controlled experiment in which 300+ participants were assigned to a control group or one of two test groups to evaluate the effect of competition (being compared to no one or someone better or worse).

+2014    Experimental design to measure the impact of online advertising on the sales of a car manufacturer’s network

+Capstone
+R
+Working for Conento: a project for Google Spain to measure the effect of YouTube ads.
+Designed a matched-pair, cluster-randomized experiment, which involved selecting the test and control groups from a sample of 50+ cities in Spain based on their sales-wise similarity over time.
+2014    Prediction of customer churn for a mobile network carrier

+Data Mining
+SAS Enterprise Miner
+Predictions from a sample of 45,000+ customers, using tree decisions, logistic regression and neural networks.

+2014    Different models of Harmonized Index of Consumer Prices (HICP) in Spain

+Time Series
+SPSS, Demetra+
+Forecasts based on exponential smoothing, ARIMA, and transfer function (using petrol price as independent variable) models.